-Relocation cases can be the most unpredictable of all custody/ visitation cases, at least under New York Law.
-While the United States has always been a highly mobile society, where people’s job often requires them to relocate out-of-state.
-This trend has accelerated during the pandemic with many people moving out of the big cities.
+Relocation cases can be the most unpredictable of all custody / visitation cases, at least under New York Law.
+While the United States has always been a highly mobile society, where people’s jobs often require them to relocate out-of-state, this trend has accelerated during the pandemic with many people moving out of the big cities.
 Now many are moving back.

 Family law attorneys are often asked by custodial parents if they need permission or consent from the other parent to move with the children.
 Parents also sometimes have decided to relocate with the children, without asking for permission, and ask if they should give the other parent notice before moving.